jdittrich/userNeedResearchBook/text/allURBook.md

 1. It confuses the interviewee – what should be answered first?
 2. Both, Interviewer and Interviewee need to remember both questions while talking and listening

-Only one question should be asked – in the example above one question should be asked first, then the second:
+Only one question should be asked.
+So in the example above one question should be asked first, then the second:

  <div class="example">